0 Items

 Connections

-BISHOP DIANE JARDINE BRUCE has been named interim dean and president of the Seminary of the Southwest, effective Jan.
+BISHOP DIANE JARDINE BRUCE began serving as interim dean and president of the Seminary of the Southwest Jan.
 2, 2026.

-GREG KIMURA was elected the 6th Bishop of the Fresno-based Episcopal Diocese of San Joaquin on Oct.
-18. He will be consecrated and seated by Presiding Bishop Sean Rowe on April 18, 2026.
+GREG KIMURA will be consecrated and seated as the 6th Bishop of the Fresno-based Episcopal Diocese of San Joaquin by Presiding Bishop Sean Rowe on April 18, 2026.

-MARTHA KORIENEK has begun serving as part-time priest-in-charge at St. Andrew and St. Charles, Granada Hills.
+MARTHA KORIENEK has completed her ministry as priest-in-charge at St. Andrew and St. Charles, Granada Hills.

 ANDREA MCMILLIN has accepted the position of Dean and Rector of Trinity Episcopal Cathedral in Little Rock, Arkansas, starting in early 2026.